Jerry Yates: Blackpool

 Yates joined Blackpool for an undisclosed fee on 21 July 2020, signing a three-year contract, with the club having the option to extend it for a further year.
 He scored his first goals for the club when he netted twice in a 2–1 win over Burton Albion on 31 October 2020.

 Yates ended the 2020–21 season as Blackpool's top scorer, with 23 goals.
 20 of those came in the League, which is the joint-highest total scored by a Blackpool player since Andy Watson in 1993–94.

 Yates was voted the PFA Fans' Player of the Year for the 2020–21 League One campaign.
 He signed a new three-year contract with the club on 23 July 2021.
 It included an option for a further twelve months.

 At the start to the 2022–23 season, seven goals and an assist across seven matches saw Yates win the EFL Championship Player of the Month award for October 2022.

+Swansea City

+In July 2023, Yates joined Championship club Swansea City on a three-year deal following Blackpool's relegation to League One.
+Yates played 46 times in his first season for Swansea, scoring 9 goals.

+Derby County (loan)

+On 2 July 2024, Yates joined fellow Championship club Derby County on loan for the 2024–25 season.
+After missing Derby's first three matches of the season due to a red-card suspension from the previous season, Yates made his Derby County debut in a 2–1 defeat to Watford on 24 August 2024.
+He scored his first Derby goal in a 1–1 draw at Millwall on 19 October 2024.
+Yates held a regular place as Derby's main starting striker during the season and after injuries to Dajaune Brown, Kemar Roofe and Lars-Jørgen Salvesen, Yates became Derby's only fit senior striker for the last two months of the season.
+Yates scored 10 times in 42 Championship appearances for Derby during his loan spell and was the clubs top scorer as Derby avoided relegation to League One by one point.

+Luton Town

+On 1 August 2025, Yates signed for League One club Luton Town for a reported seven-figure fee.